cassiux/GitDo/README.md

 `help` - List all available commands.

+`growl` - Check if Growl is running, if not start the application.

 `create-repo` - Create remote Repository on Github and setup workflow.

 `create-branch`- Create local Branch and move into itself.